Darr3n2GG/The-Convoy/README.md

 | ⬜️ White    | Checkpoint  |
 | 🟥 Red   | U-boat  |

 [U-boats](https://en.wikipedia.org/wiki/U-boat) will reduce the health of the Convoy, which is represented by its length, by 1; while checkpoints will increase its health by 1.
 Colliding with the edge of the map will teleport the Convoy to the other side.
-U-boats only appear on the map for 2 seconds every 5 seconds, they will still cause damage when invisible.
+U-boats only appear and disappear from the map every 3 seconds, they will still cause damage when invisible.

 ### Settings